SPECIAL YEAR COMES TO A CLOSE

 By Eleanor Dugan, San Francisco Member

-"Are you having a good time?" everyone kept asking me, sociably
+"Are you having a good time?" everyone kept asking me, sociably but

-ascended the stairs and heard the first uke chords coming from all
+stairs and heard the first uke chords coming from all sides.
+From a staircase, a

-sides.
-From a staircase, a soul-stirring solo riff, mixing with a
+soul-stirring solo riff, mixing with a heart-pounding sequence of rising chords

-blast of harmonies from a small group, heads bent together in
+in another corner and a blast of harmonies from a small group, heads bent

-concentration.
+together in concentration.
 Heaven in stereo!
 My grin didn't fade until the final

 dying notes of the last thrash on Sunday night.